xRokco/blog/src/pages/2018-08-15-deliveroo-review/index.md

 ## Ciao

 These pizza's are OK.
 Nice most of the time but I've had the odd bad one.
-Honestly would probably never order this place from Deliveroo, but I do like like 1 minute away so just walk there and save the €3 delivery.
+Honestly would probably never order this place from Deliveroo, but I do live like 1 minute away so just walk there and save the €3 delivery.
 If it wasn't for that I'd probably never eat one.

 ⭐⭐.5